Starwort/stackcell/README.md

 # StackCell

-*StackCell* is an esoteric programming language which consists of two stacks of integers and some commands to manipulate them.
+*StackCell* is an esoteric programming language that consists of two stacks of integers and some commands to manipulate them.
 You also get a single cell which can be written to and read from as much as you like.

 *StackCell* is turing complete: `bf_to_cel.py` can compile any program written in [the turing tarpit BF](https://esolangs.org/wiki/Brainfuck) into *StackCell*.